Tax News

 Auto-enrolment Pension Scheme.
 Payroll.
 Retirement Pension.
 No Income Tax Relief.
 Employers, Employees and Directors

 • Employees will be automatically enrolled in this scheme if they are aged between 23 and 60 years.
-It’s important to keep in mind that the employee can voluntarily opt out after six months.
+It’s important to keep in mind, however, that the employee can voluntarily opt out after six months.

-• This auto-enrolment scheme will apply to every private sector worker in Ireland provided that the employee is not in what is termed “exempt employment.”
+• This auto-enrolment scheme will apply to every private sector worker in Ireland.
+This is provided that the employee is not in what is termed “exempt employment.”

 • The employee must earn more than €20,000 gross per year.
-Gross pay includes allowances as well as non cash benefits.
+For this purposes, gross pay includes allowances as well as non cash benefits.

-• For employees earning less than €20,000 per year or who are outside the prescribed age range, it is possible to opt in voluntarily.
+• For employees earning less than €20,000 per year or who are outside the prescribed age range, they can opt in voluntarily.

 • Contributions will be made by (i) the employee, (ii) the employer and (iii) the Government.

-• The scheme will be managed by the National Automatic Enrolment Retirement Savings Authority which is under the supervision of the Pensions Authority.
+• The scheme will be managed by the National Automatic Enrolment Retirement Savings Authority.
+This is under the supervision of the Pensions Authority.

-• In situations where an employee previously contributed to a pension but has since stopped, it is possible for that individual to be enrolled in the scheme, provided they meet the relevant criteria.
+• In situations where an employee previously contributed to a pension but has since stopped, that individual can be enrolled in the scheme.
+This is provided they meet the relevant criteria.

 • Employer AE contributions will not be taxed as a benefit-in-kind on the employee.